Red Spring Farm

 5) Mark the calendar with the pick up date of your puppy!

 We understand that you want to know where you puppy comes from and the environment it is raised in.
-We would love to have a transparent, open door policy where anyone can visit any time they would like.
-Unfortunately, there are a few reasons this simply isn't an option:
+We are happy to schedule a 50 minute puppy visit to the farm once you have an approved application on file.

 3) We don't know you!
-This is our private home, and for our safety we must screen people before visiting.
+This is our private home.
+For our safety we require an approved application, proof of ID before your visit, and have an extensive surveillance/security system on site.

 Puppy Coats/Colors